- At least 72 graduate level credits

 - 3 credits of a 600-level course

-- More information on CBE graduate programs and procedures can be found in the 2016-2017 CBE Graduate Handbook
+- More information on CBE graduate programs and procedures can be found in the 2020-2021 CBE Grad Student Handbook

-For materials sent to Graduate Admissions Office, contact the Graduate Admissions Office at 515 294-5836 or toll free at 800 262-3810.
+For materials sent to the Graduate Admissions Office, contact this office at 515 294-5836 or toll free at 800 262-3810.
 You may also email them at firstname.lastname@example.org.
-You can check the status of your graduate application through the Graduate Admissions Office or fill out this form.
+You can check the status of your graduate application through the Admissions portal.
 Iowa State cannot process an application until it is complete, so please make sure the university has received all the materials for your application.
-For materials sent to Department of Chemical and Biological Engineering, email Bellinda Hegelheimer or call her at 515 294-1660.
+For materials sent to Department of Chemical and Biological Engineering, email Kelsey Polaski at email@example.com or call her at 515 294-7870.